 - This rule prevents the two-step movement of a pawn from its starting square and escaping the capture by a pawn on the adjacent file.

 - With a single pawn you can en passant only once and that too you have to do immediately.
 If you skip the chance then you lose the right to use this rule again.

-- En Passant is a legal move and it is mentioned in the FIDE laws of chess article 3.7.d.
+- En Passant is a legal move and it is mentioned in the FIDE laws of chess.

-- It is a useful rule because you can get a major advantage in some type of situations discussed earlier.
+- It is a useful rule because you can get a major advantage in some types of situations.

 - You should use en passant after positional analysis of the piece on the board.